From “The Secret Doctrine” Vol. 2, p. 272-274

 *** Cain was the sacrificer, as shown at first in chap. iv. of Genesis, of “the fruit of the ground,” of which he was first tiller, while Abel “brought of the firstlings of his flock” to the Lord.
 Cain is the symbol of the first male, Abel of the first female humanity, Adam and Eve being the types of the third race.
 (See “The Mystery of Cain and Abel.”)
 The “murdering” is blood-shedding, but not taking life.

-SOME RELATED ARTICLES: An Invitation to The Secret Doctrine, Golden Keys to The Secret Doctrine, Human Evolution in The Secret Doctrine, Atlantis and Lemuria, The Destruction of Atlantis, Speech and Language in the Root Races, 12 Things Theosophy Teaches, The Existence of Evil, Belief in God is Superstition, Responding to Lies about H.P.
+SOME RELATED ARTICLES: An Invitation to The Secret Doctrine, Golden Keys to The Secret Doctrine, Human Evolution in The Secret Doctrine, Atlantis and Lemuria, The Destruction of Atlantis, Speech and Language in the Root Races, 12 Things Theosophy Teaches, The Existence of Evil, Responding to Lies about H.P.
 Blavatsky, Gandhi on Blavatsky and Theosophy, Praise for H.P.
 Blavatsky and Theosophy, The Masters and Madame Blavatsky, Words from The Masters about H.P.
 Blavatsky, and How to successfully study the Teachings of H.P.
 Blavatsky.